 The Clinical Research Coordinator will have direct patient contact, process biological samples, and may perform other non-invasive testing such as ECGs.
 The Clinical Research Coordinator will also assist in the continuing education of physicians, residents, interns, nurses and other related personnel with regards to knowledge of clinical trials and activities.

-Bachelor's degree with major course work in field of research or
+Bachelor's degree with major course work in field of research/no experience OR

 AA/RN degree (2 yrs.) and 3 years of relevant experience